bluz71/bluz71.github.io/_posts/2021-09-10-vim-tips-revisited.md

 In normal mode, entering `ctrl-a` will increment the first number to the right of the cursor on the current line.
 Preceded by a count `ctrl-a` will increment by the count amount.
-The `ctrl-x` command will do the reverse operation of decrementing.
+The `ctrl-x` command will do the reverse decrement operation.

 Personally, I don't like increment and decrement to take octal and hex numbers into account, I prefer an increment on `07` to result in `08` and not `010`.
 Blanking the `nrformats` option will force decimal-based arithmetic.

 ```viml
 set nrformats=